webern/mx/README.md

 ##### `ezxml`

-The `::ezxml::` namespace contains generic XML DOM functionality.
+The `ezxml` namespace contains generic XML DOM functionality.
 Under the hood [pugixml](http://pugixml.org/) is being used.
 See the XML DOM section for more information.
 Note that, even though `ezxml` can stand alone as a useful abstraction, we build it as if it were entirely owned by the `mx` project.